 The first DSFP session was held in Chicago in the first week of August 2016.
 The second session will be held at the California Institute of Technology the last week of January 2017.
 Subsequently, we plan to open applications for LSST member institutions to host future sessions, so the program moves around over the course of the two year duration.

 The LSSTC DSFP curriculum is being developed as an open source project, so classwork and related products (e.g. iPython notebooks for exercises) will be available to the community.
 Each session will focus on balancing informational talks with hands-on exercises.

 Here is a broad list of topics that will be covered by the DSFP:

-- Image processing: an introduction to and hands-on experience with the LSST image processing tools including the analysis of existing data sets
+- Image processing: noisy astronomical detectors; processing pipelines; position, flux, and shape measurements; hands-on experience with the LSST image processing software stack.

 Thanks to the generosity of the LSSTC, we can provide support for students to attend.
 The level of support will depend to a certain extent on demand, but we anticipate that the program will be free or nearly free (including travel and lodging) for students.

 The only prerequisite is that students must be enrolled in an accredited graduate program.
 The program will be taught exclusively in the Python programming language, though prior knowledge of the language is not required.
 If you are not familiar with Python, don't worry-- an offline training course will be provided prior to the LSSTC DSFP sessions.

 We are aiming for a class size of approximately 15-20 students.